ICT to Taiwan

-Emerging small-medium sized companies in other Asia-Pacific nations are actively emulating the development model of Taiwanese firms, so a joint venture with a Taiwanese software manufacturer is certain to help you make the most of market opportunities.
+Emerging small-to-medium sized companies in other Asia-Pacific nations are actively emulating the development model of Taiwanese firms.
+A joint venture with a Taiwanese software manufacturer is certain to help make the most of market opportunities.

-The two most important issues to be addressed in marketing your IT products and services in Taiwan are to customise your products for Chinese consumers and get your brochures, catalogues, company profiles, capability statement and other promotional materials printed in traditional Chinese.
-In software, it is important to offer a two byte character capability if localisation is to be easily achieved.
+The two most important issues to be addressed in marketing IT products and services in Taiwan are to customise the products for Chinese consumers and have brochures, catalogues, a company profile, capability statement and other promotional materials printed in traditional Chinese.
+In software, it is important to offer a two-byte character capability if localisation is to be easily achieved.

 Australian companies in the ICT sector are best advised to offer:

-- Strong local support and after sales service and working closely with a qualified local partner who can offer Mandarin speaking support
+- strong local support and after-sales service, while working closely with a qualified local partner who can offer Mandarin speaking support

 All the leading computer players work very closely with Taiwan’s ICT hardware manufacturers.
-Taiwan companies provide both OEM and ODMs – including product design and manufacture service for the world leading ICT brands.
+Companies provide both OEM and ODMs – including product design and manufacture service for the world leading ICT brands.
 Australian players will compete with global software companies in bundling their software/application into the hardware manufacture.

 Among the most notable of Taiwan's ongoing business-to-business (B2B) projects is the formation of supply-chain systems linking leading international IT firms and their domestic suppliers, together with the supply chains connecting leading domestic IT firms and their supporting factories.
 Those systems are being built up with subsidies from the Industrial Development Bureau of the Ministry of Economic Affairs.